 In India, environmental protection was not much of an issue till the mid-1980’s.
 That is, environmental protection as a whole was never seriously considered.
 The government did enact various legislation pertaining to the environment in the 1970’s and 80’s; most notably the Water Act, 1974, Air Act, 1981, Indian Forest Policy, 1988.
-But it took […]Read More India’s Environment Protection Act, 1986
+But it took […]Read More India’s Environment Protection Act, 1986- An overview

+Well, hello there!
 I know it has been a while, but with the ever warmer summers that we have been having (thanks for that, by the way) I get extremely busy this time of year.
 Now that we are back we shall continue our discussion on the effects of oceans on the world climate, and […]Read More How do oceans determine regional climatic conditions-Part II